In this guide, we will go over the basic understandings of Spiro Terminology and Structure.

 The people that you are in regular contact with, and you need to keep a record of in your system.
 For more information on how to create a contact or lead go here.

 The business where the people you are selling to work at.
-If you direct to consumer, Spiro will default the company name to be the contact's name.
+If you sell directly to consumers, Spiro will default the company name to be the contact's name.

 As you use Spiro to log your activity and create opportunities, it will help you set reminders and next steps.
 These will pop up as push alerts, emails and in your Assistant tab.
 Reminders proactively help you remember to follow up with open opportunities.
 For more information on how to create and manage reminders go here.

-Targets allows you to create customized call lists within Spiro.
+Campaigns allows you to create customized call lists within Spiro.
 You can access these lists from your Assistant. you can filter this list by any contact or company field in Spiro such as city, state, title and more.
-Also, you can go to any individual Contact and add them to any of your Targets on the fly.
-For more information about Targets you can go here.
+Also, you can go to any individual Contact and add them to any of your Campaigns on the fly.
+For more information about Campaigns you can go here.

 - Always Search for a company/contact before creating one